 Tyrannosaurids proper are one of the last groups of large bodied theropods to evolve, showing up only in the last 20 million years or so of the Late Cretaceous of North America and Asia.
 (Consequently they have a similar range distribution to coronosaur ceratopsians, pachycephalosaurs, corythosaur-line lambeosaurines, and club-tailed ankylosaurids).
 Although for most of their history tyrannosauroids were minor predators in their habitats, tyrannosaurids were by far the largest flesh-eaters in their environments.
 Small tyrannosaurids were about 8 m long; most reached at least 10 m; and at least one genus reached 13 m.

 Tyrannosaurids were specialized relative to their ancestors by possessing:

-Tyrannosaurids include the relatively slender Albertosaurus and Gorgosaurus of western North America; slender Alioramus of Asia; and more heavily built Daspletosaurus and Teratophoneus of western North America and Tarbosaurus and Zhuchengtyrannus of Asia; and giant 13 m long, 8-10 ton Tyrannosaurus of western North America.
+Tyrannosaurids include the relatively slender Albertosaurus and Gorgosaurus of western North America; slender long-snouted Alioramus and Qianzhousaurus of Asia; and more heavily built Lythronax, Daspletosaurus, and Teratophoneus of western North America and Tarbosaurus and Zhuchengtyrannus of Asia; and giant 13 m long, 8-10 ton Tyrannosaurus of western North America.
 Tyrannosaurus rivals the biggest carcharodontosaurs and spinosaurids in mass.